-For this year’s Noirvember, we will examine four-film noirs from the 1940s and 1950s that exclusively take place in prisons.
+For this year’s Noirvember, I am going to explore four-film noirs from the 1940s and 1950s that exclusively take place in prisons in Noirvember: Noir Behind Bars.
 While these films may miss some significant recurring plotlines and characters that define noirs, such as the private investigator, the femme fatale or the law-abiding citizen who finds themselves in the middle of a crime – it is interesting to examine how these films still encapsulate the style of the genre.
-In this article, we are going to explore Jules Dassin’s Brute Force (1947), Don Siegel’s Riot in Cell Block 11 (1954) and two female-led movies, including John Cromwell’s Caged (1950) and Lewis Seiler’s Women’s Prison (1955).
+In this article, I am going to explore Jules Dassin’s Brute Force (1947), Don Siegel’s Riot in Cell Block 11 (1954) and two female-led movies, including John Cromwell’s Caged (1950) and Lewis Seiler’s Women’s Prison (1955).

-Prison seems like a perfect place to portray the dark and hopeless themes and bleak atmosphere of noir.
-This is due mainly to the secluded environment and violent inhabitants.
+Prison seems like a perfect place to portray the dark and hopeless themes and bleak atmosphere of the classic noir due to the secluded environment and often violent inhabitants.
 It is also apparent that the recurring themes and plots are heavily influenced by whether the films revolve around male or female inmates.
-Ask anyone about prison films, and they will tell you that their premise almost always consists of the careful planning of a breakout that climaxes in a suspenseful yet rarely successful attempt.
-Yet, given our four films, this narrative appears to be restricted to only two.
+Ask anyone about prison films, and they will tell you that their premise almost always consists of a carefully planned breakout that is full of suspense yet rarely finds success.
+Yet, given our four films, this narrative path is restricted to only two.

 On the other hand, Riot in Cell Block 11 is unique in its almost docu-style introduction and realistic social commentary on the state and condition of American prisons.
 The film goes beyond simple storytelling, with many contemporary critics noting how it managed to speak to the much-needed reforms of the country’s penal system.
-Furthermore, having been shot on location in Folsom State Prison, the film used real inmates and guards in roles, making it an incredibly unique example of creativity in a mostly studio-based 50s filmmaking environment.
+Having been shot on location in Folsom State Prison, the film used real inmates and guards in roles, making it an incredibly unique example of creativity in a 50s studio-based filmmaking environment.

 Both films ensure the audience root for the inmates by portraying the awful conditions they riot against, such as brutal guards, overcrowding and substandard food.
-Siegel’s film also emphasises the convicts’ request to relocate mentally ill inmates to an asylum to receive proper healthcare.
+Siegel’s film also emphasises the request of the convicts to relocate mentally ill inmates to an asylum to receive proper healthcare.

-Interestingly enough, all four films feature at least one key character, a sympathetic figure from the authority’s who cooperates with and understands the inmates.
+Interestingly, all four films feature at least one sympathetic figure from the authority who cooperates with and understands the inmates.
 These include a prison doctor (Brute Force, Women’s Prison), a sympathetic superintendent (Caged) and a liberal-minded warden (Riot in Cell Block 11).
-To an extent, this feels like a rule to assure the “morally right” side must have at least one figure who represents what law and morals genuinely stand for.
+This represents a clear need to ensure the “morally right” side has at least one figure who represents law and morals in the state institutions represented.

 READ MORE FROM AGI SAJTI

-However, when we look at our two female-led films, the first significant difference is the narrative arc, with neither Cromwell’s nor Seiler’s film revolving around planning an attempted escape.
-In both instances, the cut-throat world of the female prison is portrayed through the eyes of a naive newcomer, Marie (Eleanor Parker) Caged and Helene (Phyllis Thaxter) Women’s Prison.
-Here the hardships they endure are held within the rule of a sadistic matron (Emerson Hope) or a misogynistic superintendent (Ida Lupino).
-Here both films heavily emphasise the strong female community of the prison in fighting against the totalitarian directorate who run the establishment.
+However, when we look at our two female-led films, the first significant difference is the narrative arc, with neither Cromwell’s nor Seiler’s film revolving around attempted escape.
+Instead, both are centred on the cut-throat world of the female prison through the eyes of a naive newcomer, Marie (Eleanor Parker) Caged and Helene (Phyllis Thaxter) Women’s Prison.
+For both women, the hardships they endure are only elevated by the sadistic matron in control (Emerson Hope and Ida Lupino).
+Meanwhile, both films heavily emphasise the strong female community of the prison in fighting against the totalitarian directorate that runs the establishment.

-Consequently, these female-dominated films also emphasise character development as Caged’s Marie slowly sheds her innocence before transforming into a hardened convict.
-Meanwhile, Women’s Prison portrays the female inmates as a small society while placing its emphasis on Ida Lupino’s character, Amelia and her mental deterioration.
+These female-dominated films also emphasise character development as Caged’s Marie slowly sheds her innocence before transforming into a hardened convict, while Women’s Prison portrays the female inmates as a small society while placing its emphasis on Ida Lupino’s character, Amelia and her mental deterioration.
 At one point, the prison doctor confronts her with the hard truth that her ruthless nature, rigid rules and disdain are nothing more than jealousy of the close-knit community of female inmates she sits above.

 ELEANOR PARKER CAGED (1950)

 Pregnancy, vulnerability and the need for a man are also recurring plot points in both films, almost as if it was a mandatory storyline in any female-dominated narrative.
 In Caged, Marie happens to be pregnant when taken into prison, her journey leading her to give the child up for adoption when her own mother refuses to help.
 Meanwhile, in Women’s Prison, Joan (Audrey Totter) indulges in illicit conjugal relations with her husband, who sneaks in from the building where the male prisoners live.
-While it could be argued both plots increase the dramatic foundations of the films, they also highlight a belief that no woman can survive with support, more often than not from a man.
+While it could be argued both plots increase the dramatic foundations of the films, they also highlight a belief that no woman can survive without the support of a man.

 READ MORE: NOIRVEMBER 2020

 Both of our female-led movies contain moments of violence, yet neither can live up to the brutal finale of Brute Force.
 Caged, for example, features an inmate killing herself while another one stabs the ruthless matron to death, and Women’s Prison includes an off-screen scene where Ida Lupino’s character beats up the pregnant Joan.
 However, it is within the male-led prison dramas that violence is not only embraced but expected.
-These gender differences continued to dominate the prison drama for decades and have only recently found challenge and review.
+These gender differences have continued to dominate the prison drama, only recently finding challenge and review.